College Preparation & Planning for Juniors

 Click here to register for the SAT

-Deadline: If you plan to take the SAT or ACT in November, you must usually register by the first week of October.
+Deadline: If you plan to take the SAT in November, you must usually register by the first week of October.

-Deadline: If you plan to take the SAT or ACT in December, you must usually register by the first week of November.
+Deadline: If you plan to take the SAT in December, you must usually register by the first week of November.

 Begin researching college scholarships through the Internet and college websites.